woossi0/suite/docs/usermanual/source/intro/installation/redhat/index.rst

 :ref:`intro.installation.redhat.install`
   For new installations and minor version updates

+:ref:`intro.installation.redhat.quick`
+  For minor version updates.
+To update from OpenGeo Suite 4.1.1 start here.

 :ref:`intro.installation.redhat.update`
-  For major version updates
+  For major version updates.
+To update from OpenGeo Suite 3.1 start here.

 :ref:`intro.installation.redhat.upgrade`
   For upgrading to OpenGeo Suite Enterprise